 Where to Get an X-ray in Clio, MI

 An X-ray is a medical test that takes images of bones and soft tissues.
 X-rays assist medical professionals in diagnosing and treating medical issues.
 You may need an X-ray if you have a severe injury or illness.
-Clio Urgent Care provides diagnostic imaging with rapid results.
+Scott Bonzheim, MS, PA-C., and his team at Clio Urgent Care provide diagnostic imaging with rapid results.
 Our X-ray services are open to walk-ins.
 For more information, contact us or schedule an appointment online.
 We are conveniently located at 4272 W. Vienna Road Clio, MI 48420.

 Table of Contents: